-It is no secret that we’re big fans of the Lawrence Hall of Science.
-We are super excited to report that Lawrence Hall of Science is reopening outdoors this summer starting Memorial Day weekend.
+It is no secret that we’re big fans of The Lawrence Hall of Science.
+This is why we are super excited to report that Lawrence Hall of Science reopened indoors as of Halloween Weekend!

 Plan your visit to The Lawrence